YordanGeorgiev/qto/doc/md/installations_doc.md

 ## 2. AUTOMATED FULL DEPLOYMENT ON AWS  IN 35 MINUTES
 This section WILL provide you will with ALL required steps to get a fully functional instance of the qto application in aws in about 35 min with 3 commands.
-Do just copy paste the commands into your shell and not cd into different directories - this deploymet has been tested more than 30 times succesfully by exactly reproducting those steps.
+Do just copy paste the commands into your shell and not cd into different directories - this deployment has been tested more than 30 times successfully by exactly reproducing those steps, yet the variables in such a complex deployment are many, thus should you encounter new issues do directly contact the owner of the instance you got this deployment package, that is the person owning the github repository you fetched the source code from.